 It is not out of the ordinary to feel lonely more often than normal and to feel isolated from others during periods of remote learning.
 Try to stay connected to others, even if it's digitally.
 Learn more on our page about online socialising.

-Is Covid stressing you out more than usual?
+Are these turbulent times stressing you out more than usual?
 Watch this animation film which explains how you can use ACT (Acceptance and Commitment Therapy) to better cope with your fears and anxiety.

 Are you dealing with serious psychological complaints?